 - refined complex carbohydrates made from wheat, rice or potatoes.

 Teeth should have a rest of at least 2 hours between food or drink intake.
-The exception is water.
+This does not include water.

 Use of a bottle at night time (besides water), on demand breastfeeding or frequent night-time feeds beyond the age of 14 months can also increase the risk of decay.